sol-eng/bike_predict/README.md

 Most R users know that the correct solution is to put their R functions into a package if they are reused -- or even if they need to be well-documented and tested.
 This repository includes a package of helper functions that do various tasks.

 Many R users aren't sure how to deploy their package.
 Their packages work well locally, but everything breaks when they try to deploy.
-This is a great use case for RStudio Package Manager.
-RStudio Package Manager makes it easy to create a package that contains the code needed in an app, push that code up to git, and have it available via `install.packages` to a deployment environment (like RStudio Connect) that might need it.
+This is a great use case for Posit Package Manager.
+Posit Package Manager makes it easy to create a package that contains the code needed in an app, push that code up to git, and have it available via `install.packages` to a deployment environment (like Posit Connect) that might need it.

-For more details, see the [RStudio Package Manager](https://rstudio.com/products/package-manager/) page and <https://environments.rstudio.com>.
+For more details, see the [Posit Package Manager](https://rstudio.com/products/package-manager/) page and <https://environments.rstudio.com>.

 ### I have a bunch of CSV files I use in my shiny app